hashicorp/terraform-enterprise-helm/README.md

     helm rollback <RELEASE_NAME> -n <NAMESPACE>

-Note: The helm rollback command is recommend because using the kubectl command will only rollback the deployment, but not other resources associated with helm release.
+Note: The helm rollback command is recommended because using the kubectl command will only rollback the deployment, but not other resources associated with helm release.

 But if you need to rollback to specific previous version, You can: